 Probiotics for Vaginal Microbiome Health

 So, all of the above probiotics are also good for vaginal health.
-There are some probiotics that are specifically targeted to help those who struggle with reoccurring yeast infections, and thus target vaginal health.
-Those are great, but many of them have a limited amount of strains and are missing the strains that boost folate production, and that help with gut health and immunity in general- which are both related to overall fertility.
+There are some probiotics that are specifically targeted to help those who struggle with reoccurring vaginal yeast infections, and thus target vaginal health.
+Those are great, but many of them have a limited amount of strains and are missing the strains that boost folate production, and that help with gut health and immunity in general- which are both related to overall fertility in women.

 So, don’t get distracted by a probiotic with a limited range of strains, just because it is marketed as for women or for vaginal health.